-During May 2014, the board of Liberty Media Corporation and its subsidiaries ("Liberty," formerly named Liberty Spinco, Inc.) authorized management to pursue a plan to spin-off to its stockholders common stock of a wholly-owned subsidiary, Liberty Broadband Corporation ("Liberty Broadband"), and to distribute subscription rights to acquire shares of Liberty Broadband's common stock (the "Broadband Spin-Off").
-Liberty Broadband will be comprised of, among other things, Liberty's (i) interest in Charter Communications ("Charter"), (ii) wholly-owned company TruePosition, Inc. ("TruePosition"), (iii) minority equity investment in Time Warner Cable, Inc. ("Time Warner"), (iv) certain deferred tax liabilities, as well as liabilities related to the Time Warner written call option and (v) initial indebtedness, pursuant to margin loans to be entered into prior to the completion of the Broadband Spin-Off.
-In the Broadband Spin-Off, record holders of Liberty Series A, Series B and Series C common stock will receive one-fourth of a share of the corresponding series of Liberty Broadband common stock for each share of Liberty common stock held by them as of the record date for the Broadband Spin-Off, with cash in lieu of fractional shares.
+During May 2014, the board of Liberty Media Corporation and its subsidiaries ("Liberty," formerly named Liberty Spinco, Inc.) authorized management to pursue a plan to spin-off to its stockholders common stock of a newly formed company to be called Liberty Broadband Corporation ("Liberty Broadband"), and to distribute subscription rights to acquire shares of Liberty Broadband's common stock (the "Broadband Spin-Off").
+Liberty Broadband is comprised of, among other things, (i) Liberty's former interest in Charter Communications ("Charter"), (ii) Liberty's former wholly-owned company TruePosition, Inc. ("TruePosition"), (iii) Liberty's former minority equity investment in Time Warner Cable, Inc. ("Time Warner"), (iv) certain deferred tax liabilities, as well as liabilities related to the Time Warner written call option and (v) initial indebtedness, pursuant to margin loans entered into prior to the completion of the Broadband Spin-Off.

-In addition, following the completion of the Spin-Off, Broadband will distribute to its stockholders subscription rights to acquire one share of Series C Liberty Broadband common stock for every five shares of Liberty Broadband common stock held as of the record date for the distribution of these subscription rights (irrespective of the series of common stock held).
-The subscription rights are expected to be issued to raise capital for general corporate purposes of Liberty Broadband and will enable the holders to acquire shares of Series C Liberty Broadband common stock at a 20% discount to the 20- trading day volume weighted average trading price of the Series C Liberty Broadband common stock following the completion of the Broadband Spin-Off.
-We expect the subscription rights to become publicly traded once the exercise price has been established and the rights offering to expire on the 20th trading day following its commencement.
+On November 4, 2014 the Broadband Spin-Off was completed and shares of Liberty Broadband were distributed to the shareholders of Liberty as of a record date of 5:00 p.m., New York City time, on October 29, 2014.
+The Broadband Spin-Off is intended to be tax-free to stockholders of Liberty.
+In the Broadband Spin-Off, record holders of Liberty Series A, Series B and Series C common stock received one-fourth of a share of the corresponding series of Liberty Broadband common stock for each share of Liberty common stock held by them as of the record date for the Broadband Spin-Off, with cash in lieu of fractional shares.

-The Broadband Spin-Off is intended to be tax-free to stockholders of Liberty and the completion of the Broadband Spin-Off is subject to various conditions, including the receipt of an opinion of tax counsel.
-The subsequent rights offering is also intended to be tax-free to stockholders of Broadband and the rights distribution is subject to various conditions, including the receipt of an opinion of tax counsel.
+In addition, it is expected that on December 10, 2014, Liberty Broadband will distribute to its stockholders subscription rights to acquire one share of Series C Liberty Broadband common stock for every five shares of Liberty Broadband common stock held as of December 4, 2014, the record date for the distribution of these subscription rights (irrespective of the series of common stock held).
+The subscription rights are being issued to raise capital for general corporate purposes of Liberty Broadband and will enable the holders to acquire shares of Series C Liberty Broadband common stock at a 20% discount to the 20- trading day volume weighted average trading price of the Series C Liberty Broadband common stock following the completion of the Broadband Spin-Off.
+The subscription rights are expected to become publicly traded once the exercise price has been established and the rights offering will expire on the 20th trading day following its commencement.
+The rights offering is intended to be tax-free to stockholders of Liberty Broadband and the rights distribution is subject to various conditions, including the receipt of an opinion of tax counsel.